German Declension, Step by Step

 (He swims fast.)

-The dative case takes it one step further and denotes indirect objects.
+The dative case denotes indirect objects and takes it one step further.
+The dative usually shows the receiver of the direct object.
 Here’s an example:

-Ich is the subject—nominative case—because it’s doing the action, and the verb geben is conjugated accordingly.
+Der Mann is the subject—nominative case—because he’s doing the action, and the verb geben is conjugated accordingly.
 Our direct object is ein Geschenk, because that is what is being given; it’s in the accusative case.
-Lastly, meiner Mutter is our indirect object.
-My mother is the indirect recipient of my gifting action, as she receives the present.

-In English, we would phrase this as: “My grandmother’s necklace is priceless to me.”
+In English, we would phrase this as: “My parents’ house is very old.”

 2. Determining a noun’s gender

-The best way to determine a noun’s gender is to use a dictionary.
+The best way to determine a noun’s gender is to use a dictionary or an app.
 Plain and simple.
 Memorization is best for nouns you’ll use often in everyday speech, but if you’re unsure, always consult a dictionary.

 3. Determining a noun’s number